NDIS

 Visit Job Access for full eligibility details Eligibility | Job Access

-You can register directly with Castle, or ask to be referred to us at Centrelink
+You can register directly with Castle, or ask to be referred to us at Centrelink.

 'Mental health condition’, ‘mental illness’, 'psychosocial disability' and other terms, are used to describe a range of disorders that can affect thoughts, emotions and behaviours, that vary in both severity and duration.
 These conditions can include depression, anxiety, bipolar disorder, PTSD, substance use, schizophrenia and many others.